Jegathish-16/mathwebsite/README.md

 ## Result:

-Thus a website is designed to perform mathematical calculations in the client side.
+Thus a website is designed to perform mathematical calculations in the client side